m0xpd/STRACHEY/README.md

 The external Clock input is triggered by signals exceeding an **(upward) threshold of 1.25V**.

-The Change CV input is ACTIVE LOW (it must be pulled low to call one of the CHANGE METHODs and held high to retain the status quo).
-This similarly responds to signals exceeding an (upward) threshold of 1.25V but, given the ACTIVE LOW nature of this control, the **downward threshold of 1.05V** is more significant.
+The Change CV input is ACTIVE LOW - it must be pulled low to call one of the CHANGE METHODs and held high to retain the status quo.
+This input similarly responds to signals exceeding an (upward) threshold of 1.25V but, given the ACTIVE LOW nature of this control, the **downward threshold of 1.05V** is more important.

 The Write input is usually held at mid-voltage (2.5V) by an internal resistor network.
 When an input is applied to the Write CV jack, this 2.5V is disconnected, so any external device should provide a steady voltage close to 2.5V.
 Pulling this voltage **below 0.49 V will write a '0'** and **above 4.39 V will write a '1'**.